hiddenmarten/helm-chart-base/README.md

 # Agreements:
  - no lists of dictionaries are allowed in helm chart, helm lists flow breaks the merge flow in chart inheritance
+ - content of resources should go through tpl